mvolkmann/blog/src/bun.md

 Note that TypeScript source files can be executed using `bun run` without installing additional packages or configuring anything.

+It is somewhat common to create a `src` directory and move `index.ts` and other source files into it.

 ## Help

 To see all the subcommands supported by the `bun` command, enter `bun`.